stephenjohnlimb/boot/K8s.md

 multipass shell primary

 # Now navigate to where you have a docker file and trigger a build
-# For example just an alpine image with a bit of s6 overlay
+# There is a full worked example of this in the link above.
 docker build -t just-alpine .
 docker images